qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Confirmation bias**: People tend to seek and accept the evidences that confirm their beliefs, and reluctant to accept contradictory evidences.

-**Motivated reasoning**: when they does not want to accept contradictory evidences, they may make up and believe low-probability assumptions to explain the evidence in a way that follows the original belief.
+**Motivated reasoning**: when they does not want to accept contradictory evidences, they may make up and believe in **non-falsifiable explanations** to explain the evidence in a way that follows the original belief.

+Examples of non-falsifiable explanations:

+- "There is \[a secret evil group\] that controls everything.
+You don't see evidence of their existence because it's so powerful that it hides all evidences."
+- "The AI doesn't work on your task just because you prompted it wrongly." (without telling how to "prompt correctly".)
+- "You believe in \[an idea\] because you get a sense of moral superiority from that."

 **With confirimation bias, more information increases confidence, but doesn't lead to better understanding**.